Fiserv/firstvision-apac/docs/APIs/Account-Management/account-details.md

 # Inquire Account Details

 The service provides the basic details of the account associated with the customer.
+This API can be called using business unit and account number.

 ## Endpoint